floco/mutualis-www/README.md

-# To generate my website thanks to artxia/Action-NotionSite and Loconotion
+# To generate a test website thanks to artxia/Action-NotionSite and Loconotion